tre-ta/twitter-api/README.md

 # Dashboard (in Grafana) (localhost:3000)

+You can access grafana with admin/admin as credentials.

 This is the Twitter API dashboard.
 There are four metrics being displayed:

 1. Total requests by endpoint and status code